New Jersey Cannabis 101:

 Cannabis flower

 The classic.
 Cannabis flower is the dried and cured buds of the cannabis plant.
-They’re sold in varying quantities at the dispensary, from a few grams to 1 ounce per package.
-When you bring your cannabis flower home, you grind it up to prepare it for use with rolling papers or a blunt, in a glass piece like a pipe or bong, in a dry herb vaporizer, or a one-hitter.
+It’s sold in varying quantities at the dispensary, from a few grams to 1 ounce per package.
+When you bring your cannabis flower home, you grind it up to prepare it for use with rolling papers or a blunt, in a glass piece like a pipe or bong, in a dry herb vaporizer, or with a one-hitter.
 You can also decarboxylate the cannabis flower to activate the cannabinoids and then use it to make your own edibles and topicals at home.
-You can use your oven or a device like the Levo 2 to achieve this.
+You can use your oven or a device like the Levo II to achieve this.

 In New Jersey, you can buy up to 1 ounce of cannabis flower in a single dispensary visit.